I once neglected to waterproof my tent; I’ll never make that mistake again.

-Wait for the waterproofing spray to dry in, pitch the tent, then test your tent to see if the spray worked.
+Wait for the waterproofing spray to dry, pitch the tent, then test your tent to see if the spray worked.
 Grab a hose and lightly drench your whole tent.
 Check inside to see if it leaked.
-If it leaked, then go over the leaky areas with your waterproofing spray again.
+If it leaks, go over the leaky areas with your waterproofing spray again.

 You can leave your tent to dry once it passes the test above.
 Leave your tent assembled to ensure it doesn’t shrink; canvas shrinks when wet.

-It’s safe to dry it in the sun to speed up the process.
+Drying it in the sun is safe to speed up the process.
 Canvas can handle a lot of UV light, but don’t leave it in the sun too long, just in case.

 It may be tempting to assume you can pack your tent wet and it’ll dry in storage, but never, ever do this.
 Packing your tent wet creates the perfect conditions for mold and mildew growth; mold thrives in dark, damp spaces.

-Dirt holds moisture, so be sure your tent is clean before you pack it away, too.
-Spot cleaning it as I described earlier should do the trick.
+Dirt holds moisture, so be sure your tent is clean before you pack it away.
+Spot-cleaning it, as I described earlier, should do the trick.

 Store your tent in a cool, dry place, as mold and mildew can’t thrive in these conditions.
 It’s also a good idea to store it in a sealed container so bugs and mice can’t work their way into the bag and chew your tent to pieces.

-You should give your tent a thorough cleaning at least once a year, even if it doesn’t look too dirty.
+You should thoroughly clean your tent at least once a year, even if it doesn’t look too dirty.
 Spray it down and use the vinegar and water solution in high-traffic areas.
 This will ensure your tent stays clean and pleasant for future use.

-Clean away any mold, too, and then you can do your annual seasoning and waterproofing.
+Clean away any mold, too, and then you can do annual seasoning and waterproofing.

 Seasoning is highly effective at keeping water out of your tent, and waterproofing it with a product is the icing on the cake.
 There are tons of fantastic waterproofing products available to help you keep your tent rain-free.

-Maintaining your seasoning and waterproofing spray is imperative to keeping a leak-free tent, so create a maintenance schedule for best results.
-I recommend doing it in summer.
+Maintaining your seasoning and waterproofing spray is imperative to keeping a leak-free tent, so create a maintenance schedule for the best results.
+I recommend doing it in the summer.

-Once you’ve got the routine down, then your tent should stay waterproof for as long as you’re using it.
+Once you’ve got the routine down, your tent should stay waterproof for as long as you use it.